royefang/ECE-3/README.md

-# ECE3
+# ECE 3
-UCLA ECE 3 Spring 2020
+UCLA ECE 3 - Introduction to Electrical Engineering, taken with Mike Briggs in Spring 2020.
-This program was written for the TI-RSLK car inside Energia (similar to Arduino).